Chuo-ku Tourism Association Official Blog

 Crossing the bridge from Kayaba-cho, one could see the fantastic Shibusawa mansion rising like a fairly-tale palace on the banks of Kabutocho, further upstream.
 There, where the Nissho Building now stands, the Gothic-style mansion with its Venetian galleries and pillars stood facing the river, its walls rising from the stony cliff of the small promontory on which it had been built.
 Whose idea was it, I wonder, to construct such an exotically traditional Western-style residence right in the middle of late nineteenth-century Tokyo?
 I never tired of gazing at its romantic outlines with a kind of rapture.
 Across the river on the Koami-cho embankment were lined the white walls of innumerable storehouses.
 Though the Edobashi and Nihombashi bridges stood just beyond the promontory, this little section of Sitamachi had a foreign air, like some scenic lithograph of Europe.
 Yet it did not clash with the river and surrounding buildings-in fact, the various old-fashioned barges and lighters that moved up and down the stream past the 'palace' were strangely in harmony with it, like gondolas moving on a Venetian canal・・・ (54)

-Explanatory version of the armor handover, the ferry port survived until the armor bridge was built in 1872 (1872). ("Monoshiri Encyclopedia"; 25)
+An explanation version of the ruins of the armor, the ferry station survived until the armor bridge was built in 1872 (1872). ("Motoshiri Encyclopedia"; 25)

 IMG_3560.JPG

-View Kayaba Bridge from Armor Hashigami.
-In the past, the area around Minamizume of this bridge was called the Kayaba Riverside, and was a place where the Kaya was cut and piled up.
-Like the origin of today's Kayabacho, the name of the bridge is also derived from this.
-The current bridge was replaced in 1992 (1992) due to the aging of the old bridge ("Monoshiri Encyclopedia", 25).
+He faces Kayaba-bashi Bridge from armor Hashigami.
+In the past, the area around Minamizume of this bridge was called the Kayaba Riverside, and it was a storage area for cutting and stacking Kaya.
+Just like today's Kayabacho origin, the name of the bridge is derived from it.
+The current bridge was replaced in 1992 (1992) due to the aging of the old bridge ("Monoshiri Encyclopedia"; 25).

 IMG_3559.JPG